kushalsrinivas/kushalsrinivas/README.md

 - Implemented natural language processing techniques to generate concise summaries.
 - Utilized Python, TensorFlow, and NLP libraries for data processing and model development.

+### Lead Developer | Promptly - Chrome Extension
+- Led the development of the "Promptly" Chrome extension, enhancing ChatGPT's capabilities with instant access to a prompt library for improved productivity.
+- Key Features:
+  - Built-In Prompt Library: Curated a wide array of pre-defined prompts and templates for various writing scenarios and tasks, streamlining the writing process.
+  - Personas: Enabled users to create and switch between different virtual personas tailored to specific writing styles, tones, or contexts.
+  - Create Prompt Templates: Crafted personalized prompt templates for specialized scenarios, optimizing writing efficiency.
+- Collaborated with a team to design, develop, and deploy the extension.
+- Effectively managed the project's development lifecycle, ensuring timely delivery and high-quality output.
+- Leveraged React, Supabase, Webpack, and Next.js to create a seamless user experience.

 ## Projects :rocket:

 1. **ReactJS Project Planner App** :calendar: